Undergraduate Studies Overview

 General Education Requirements

 From its earliest days, the college has considered undergraduate education to be the key element in the development of future leaders.
-In this regard, the College of Engineering has adopted a plan for education that is designed to equip students with the capacity to learn and to continue the process of life long learning throughout their lives.
-The present curriculum incorporates this philosophy by providing the opportunity for both breadth in a number of engineering, science, humanities, and fine arts areas as well as depth in a major area of concentration.
-Students have the flexibility to choose course that complement their interests and their field of study.
+In this regard, the College of Engineering has adopted a plan for education that is designed to equip students with the capacity and desire to learn and to instill in them a passion for life-long discovery.
+The present curriculum incorporates this philosophy by providing the opportunity for breadth in a number of engineering, science, humanities, and fine arts areas as well as depth in a major area of concentration.
+Students have the flexibility to choose courses that complement their interests and their fields of study.